RandTrawick/Steno/Phrases.md

  * isn't the: STPH-T
  * if I'm: TPAOEUPL
  * if I can: TPAOEUBG
- * if you have: TPUF
- * if you think: TPUPBG
- * if you want: TPUPT
- * is in: STPH
- * it can: T-BG
- * it could: T-BGD
  * it's a: TAEUS
  * just to: STKWROUFT
  * look at: HRAOBGT